Food And Health, Some Thoughts About How Dietary Science And The Media Fail Us.

 Food is my life.
 I love it, I wallow in it, I think about it constantly.
 I read everything I can find on the subject.
 In the process I have learned some things about health and our diets.
 Although I am not a scientist or dietician I am well informed.
 I am married to a PhD microbiologist, FDA research division head, editor of a food microbiology magazine, with extensive food safety expertise, and highly respected in the field.
 We talk about these matters.

 In addition, I have a good enough background in science that I can read science journals, I am good at collecting information, asking experts, and sifting through it all with skepticism (if you spend any time on this site you know I question everything).
 In more than four decades as a reporter, some of it for publications like the Washington Post and Chicago Tribune, I have a well tuned BS meter and it is switched on high at all times.
 I look for the original research, not second hand interpretations, when I want facts.

 Here is what I have learned about food and health:

 The most important word is risk

 Everything we do carries risk.
-There is no such thing risk free living.
+There is no such thing risk-free living.
 Or eating.
 We can try to reduce the risk of something, but it is hard to eliminate it altogether.
 What we need to understand is that some actions are riskier than others.